timporter/casio-fx-mandelbrot/README.md

 ### Variables

-One rather annoying limitation of the Casio language is that variable names may only be a single character long.
+One annoying limitation of the Casio language is that variable names can only be a single character long.
 Here is what they all mean.

 |Letter|Meaning|
 |------|-------|